-There is a war in Ukraine, we all know this and it is not necessary to write much more: a conflict that has been going on since 2014, which has exploded dramatically in recent weeks, seemingly with no way out.
+There is a war in Ukraine, we all know that and it is not necessary to write much more: a conflict that has been going on since 2014, which has exploded dramatically in recent weeks, apparently with no way out.
 Tens of thousands of dead, millions of displaced, difficult solution.
 A conflict that continues despite attempts (real or presumed) to negotiate to respect the needs of all, and initiatives for Peace.

 In any case, it is striking to see that history never repeats itself but rhymes: in the military propaganda spread by the media, in the new and old censorships, and in the involvement of several actors in the theater of war.
 Among them, the big tech companies, or Big Tech.